The Power of Belief

 It’s spring in Salt Lake City.
 I’ve been writing at my desk all day and my back’s painfully aware.
 I glance out the window and see that the morning’s storm has washed out the pollution and left a soft blue sky.

 I figure it’s time to give my back a break and take a walk before day turns to night.
-So, I hit the streets with no destination in mind.
+So, I drop a couple beads of acid under my tongue to spark a playful curiosity and hit the streets with no destination in mind.

 Before long, I find myself wandering up a steep hill in an unfamiliar neighborhood.
 At the top, I’m met by a beautiful view of the Salt Lake valley tucked up against the snow-capped mountains to the east.

-I breathe in the fresh spring air with a smile of gratitude as I watch the setting sun drape the valley in an orange glow.
+I breathe in the fresh spring air with a subtle smile as I watch the setting sun drape the valley in an orange glow.

 I sit down on a patch of grass to take in the moment.
 As I scan the valley, my eyes lock onto the pearl-white Mormon temple that sits at the heart of the city.
 It inspires in me the power of beliefs.

 I’ve been fascinated with beliefs since I was a young teen.
-Growing up in a devout Mormon home and community, I watched the Mormon belief system propel my family and friends to do all kinds of things.
+Growing up in a devout Mormon home and community, I watched the Mormon belief system propel my friends and family to do all kinds of things.

 Their beliefs put them on their knees every day to pray, put scriptures in their hands, sent them to church every Sunday, encouraged them to perform wonderful charity work, and to abstain from drugs and alcohol, among many other things.